 Copy the Identity Provider Entity ID from the Duo Admin Panel Metadata section and paste it into the Atlassian Cloud Identity provider Entity ID field.

-Copy the Identity Provider Issuer information from the Duo Admin Panel Metadata section and paste it into the Atlassian Cloud Identity provider SSO URL field.
+Copy the Identity provider SSO URL information from the Duo Admin Panel Metadata section and paste it into the Atlassian Cloud Identity provider SSO URL field.

 Click Download certificate next to "Public Certificate" on the Duo Admin Panel under Downloads to download the Duo Single Sign-On signing certificate.
 Open the certificate file in a text editor (like Notepad), and copy the entire contents of the file (including the